vanshaj-sharma/VanzPayment/README.md

 # Todos :

-1. Add pagination
+1. Add pagination (completed , tbd)
-   -> at transfers page
+   -> at transfers page (dont'need)
    -> at transactions page (completed)
-2. Make a better way to handle p2p and onRamp on Transaction's page.tsx -> can be done with out calling db twice,
+2. Make a better way to handle p2p and onRamp on Transaction's page.tsx -> can be done with out calling db twice,y
    -> make a single array where all transactions are present
 3. Try adding zod validation
+4. making a dashboard page

 # Turborepo starter